Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 There are also various organizations available to provide support for siblings of autistic children, such as Siblings of Autism, the Sibling Support Project, and Sibs Journey.

 These organizations offer valuable resources and assistance.
-Additionally, it is beneficial to explore local resources in your area to discover support groups, respite care services, and specialized programs specifically designed to support siblings.
+Additionally, it is beneficial to explore the local resources available in your area, such as autistic sibling support groups, respite care services, and specialized programs specifically designed to support allistic siblings.

 It is essential to prioritize the well-being of siblings.
 Encourage them to engage in self-care activities, such as hobbies, sports, or spending time with friends, to help alleviate stress and promote their overall mental and emotional well-being.